nettabendev/Mini-Project-on-Graph-Embeddings181/README.md

 # Mini-Project-on-Graph-Embeddings181

-This is a readme file for Mini Project on Low-Distortion Embedding by Netta Ben Ezri in Ben Gurion University in 2018.
+This is a readme file for Mini Project on Low-Distortion Embedding by me in Ben Gurion University in 2018.

 The Mini Project is Based on the paper "On Sparse Spanners of Weighted Graphs" by Ingo Althofer and implements the graph spaning algorithm described in it.